nemtrif/utfcpp/README.md

 In case you want to look into other means of working with UTF-8 strings from C++, here is the list of solutions I am aware of:

 1. [ICU Library](http://icu.sourceforge.net/).
 It is very powerful, complete, feature-rich, mature, and widely used.
 Also big, intrusive, non-generic, and doesn't play well with the Standard Library.
-I definitelly recommend looking at ICU even if you don't plan to use it.
+I definitely recommend looking at ICU even if you don't plan to use it.
 2. C++11 language and library features.
 Still far from complete, and not easy to use.
 3. [Glib::ustring](http://www.gtkmm.org/gtkmm2/docs/tutorial/html/ch03s04.html).
 A class specifically made to work with UTF-8 strings, and also feel like `std::string`.
 If you prefer to have yet another string class in your code, it may be worth a look.
 Be aware of the licensing issues, though.
 4. Platform dependent solutions: Windows and POSIX have functions to convert strings from one encoding to another.
 That is only a subset of what my library offers, but if that is all you need it may be good enough.